-31 December 2015
+31 December 2016

 Credit Quality Step Exposure values before credit risk mitigation Exposure values after credit risk mitigation

 \$'000 \$'000

+CQS 1 6.922 6.922

-CQS 2 25.121 25.121
+CQS 2 42.250 42.250

+CQS 3 14.179 14.179

+CQS 4 - -

+CQS 5 720 720

-CQS 6 96 96
+CQS 6 126 126

-unrated/N/A 206.367 179.123
+unrated/N/A 884.946 360.774

-Total 231.584 204.340
+Total 949.143 424.971

-8 Exposures in Equities not included in the Trading Book
+8. Exposures in Equities not included in the Trading Book

-As at 31 December 2015, the Company did not have any exposures in equities which were not included in the Trading Book.
+As at 31 December 2016, the Company did not have any exposures in equities which were not included in the Trading Book.

-9 Exposures to Interest Rate Risk on positions not included in the Trading Book
+9. Exposures to Interest Rate Risk on positions not included in the Trading Book

 The Company's Interest Rate Risk arises from interest-bearing assets and long-term borrowings.
 Interest-bearing assets and borrowings at variable rates expose the Company to cash flow interest rate risk.
-Interest bearing assets and borrowings issued at fixed rates expose the Company to fair value interest rate risk.
+Interest-bearing assets and borrowings issued at fixed rates expose the Company to fair value interest rate risk.

-As at 31 December 2015 the Company does not have significant interest-bearing assets and borrowings at variable rates thus any small fluctuation of interest rates would not have a material impact on the profit or loss for the year either in 2015.
+As at 31 December 2016 the Company did not have significant interest-bearing assets and borrowings at variable rates thus any small fluctuation of interest rates would not have a material impact on the profit or loss for the year.

-10 Remuneration Policy and Practices
+10. Remuneration Policy and Practices

-The aim of the Company's remuneration policy is to ensure that the Company has risk-focused remuneration policies which are consistent with and promote effective risk management and do not expose the Company to excessive risk.
+The aim of the Company's remuneration policy is to ensure that the Company has risk-focused remuneration policies which are consistent with and promote effective risk management, do not expose the Company to excessive risk, avoid conflicts of interest and do not encourage inappropriate risk taking, attract, motivate and retain high calibre directors, officers and employees, operate a fair and consistent policy that rewards individual contributions to the Company's overall performance, and are competitive with industry standards.